IanWhitney/kafka_brownbag/README.md

 A "message" can be just about anything you want.
 A string, JSON, a binary-encoded bundle.
 Messages can also have a key, which comes in handy later when we talk about Retention.

 Kafka provides a high-level API for common Producer patterns called Kafka Connect.
-With Connect you can easily create Producers that import data from
+With Connect you can easily create Producers that import data in to Kafka from

 - Databases
 - Files